Aaditya1273/RWA-Exchange/README.md

 - Some wallet connections may require page refresh
 - Explorer links may not work if testnet is down

-#### Smart Contracts
+#### Smart Contracts (Move)
-- PropertyCap must be held to manage property
+- Investment NFTs are non-transferable by default (requires custom transfer function)
-- No refund mechanism if property sale fails
+- No refund mechanism if property investment fails
-- Dividend calculation is simplified (no time-weighting)
+- Rental yield distribution not automated (manual process)
-- Treasury management is basic (no yield generation)
+- Share price is fixed at creation (no dynamic pricing)

 #### Network
 - OneChain testnet may have occasional downtime